 - Participation is a direct portion of your grade.
 Participation includes attendance as well as engaging in class discussion.
 This course offers many real world applications and I will do my best to connect recent articles, news, etc. to what we are learning.
 You should read and connect the ideas we discuss to stories in the popular press.
 A few good sources would be the New York Times, the Wall Street Journal and The Economist.
-I will occasionally post stories on Sakai and you may be called upon to give your thoughts. - Throughout the semester, I will occasionally use the last ten minutes of class to give you an assignment.
-You should do your best on these but a good faith effort will be sufficient to earn full-credit - You are not permitted to use electronic devices (computers, tablets, cell phones, etc.) in the classroom.
+I will occasionally post stories on Sakai and you may be called upon to give your thoughts. - You are not permitted to use electronic devices (computers, tablets, cell phones, etc.) in the classroom.
 If you need to use your phone (including to text) during class, please step outside the room.